shriharivish/shriharivish.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Electronics Design Engineer working for the Maternal and Infant Care business at General Electric HealthCare, Bangalore, India.
+I am an Electronics Design Engineer working for the <a href="https://www.gehealthcare.com/products/maternal-infant-care">
+Maternal and Infant Care</a> business at General Electric HealthCare, Bangalore, India.
 Currently pioneering electronic design, transducer optimization and signal processing for next generation wireless fetal sensors.